It’s Ok to be an Introvert

 - To an extrovert, attention is invigorating.

-- For this reason, they dominate many of the rules of society.
+They dominate many of the rules of society for these reasons.

 Introverts Balance Extrovert Societies